davidcerezal/davidcerezal/README.md

 Apart from that, I have other project in which I sometimes write:

 - ✍️ [Cerecea](https://github.com/cerecea/cerecea.github.io) where I write as [pic.dave](https://www.instagram.com/pic.dave/)
 - 📖 [Personal Blog](https://davidcerezal.github.io/) where I write for myself.
+- 👨🏻‍💻 [JXtattoo](https://github.com/jxtattoo/jxtattoo.github.io) where I try with React and also help a [friend](https://jxtattoo.github.io/).

 You can contact me by email cerezal.david@gmail.com, other options: